smartinrub/intro_python_tutoring/part5.md

 ### Exercises

-1. Create endpoint that accepts first name and last name and returns full name.
-You can use path parameters like in the uppercase example.
+1. Create `sports` app that with the following features, given a list of sports `sports = ['football', 'basketball', 'tennis', 'rugby']`:
+   1. GET endpoint `/api/sports/{int:index}` that returns the value for the given index in uppercase.
-2. Create endpoint that accepts
+   2. DELETE endpoint `/api/sports/{int:index}` that deletes a sport value at the given index.